alexandrelamberty/hortus-server/README.md

-# Garden Planner Server
+# Hortus Server

 ## Description

-[Garden Planner Server](https://github.com/alexandrelamberty/garden-planner-backend) the server-side components for the [Garden Planner Web] and [Garden Planner Mobile].
+[Hortus Server](https://github.com/alexandrelamberty/hortus-server) the server-side components for the [Hortus Web](https://github.com/alexandrelamberty/hortus-web) and [Hortus Mobile](https://github.com/alexandrelamberty/hortus-mobile).

-The server expose an API written in Javascript using NestJS and communicate with a Docker MongoDB container.
+The server expose an API written in Typescript using NestJS that connect to a Docker MongoDB container.

 ## Installation